pwncollege/linux-luminarium/man/man-search-man/DESCRIPTION.md

 Luckily, all of the man pages are gathered in a searchable database, so you'll be able to search the man page database to find the hidden challenge man page!
 To figure out how to search for the right man page, read the `man` page manpage by doing: `man man`!

+---
+**HINT 1:** `man man` teaches you advanced usage of the `man` command itself, and you must use this knowledge to figure out how to search for the hidden manpage that will tell you how to use `/challenge/challenge`

-NOTE: though we overwrite a manpage of a random command, you still actually use `/challenge/challenge` to get the flag!
+**HINT 2:** though the man page is randomly named, you still actually use `/challenge/challenge` to get the flag!